nvim-neo-tree/neo-tree.nvim/README.md

 ### Tab Completion

 Neotree supports tab completion for all arguments.
-Once a given argument has a value, it will stop suggesting those completion.
+Once a given argument has a value, it will stop suggesting those completions.
 It will also offer completions for paths.
 The simplest way to disambiguate a path from another type of argument is to start them with `/` or `./`.